 - Confectioners' sugar or chocolate frosting

-- For filling, combine the sugar and cornstarch in a small saucepan; gradually add milk until smooth.
+- For filling, combine sugar and cornstarch in a small saucepan; gradually add milk until smooth.
 Bring to a boil over medium heat until thickened and bubbly.
 Reduce heat; cook and stir 2 minutes longer.
-Remove from the heat.
+Remove from heat.

 - Stir 1 cup hot filling into egg yolks; return all to pan.
 Bring to a gentle boil; cook for 2 minutes, stirring constantly.
-Remove from the heat; stir in butter and vanilla.
+Remove from heat; stir in butter and vanilla.
 Cool.

 - Split puffs; remove and discard soft dough from inside.
 Fill eclairs just before serving.
 Replace tops; dust with confectioners' sugar or spread with frosting.
 Refrigerate leftovers.
-Yield: 1 dozen.